-- G7.1 QL according to the ERS Subsection B - G7.2 The following measurements shall be taken:
+- G7.1 Quadrilateral sails and sails set on the wishbone boom shall be measured according to the ERS Subsection B. - G7.2 The following measurements shall be taken:

 QLE shall be the leech length.
 QHL shall be the head length.
 QFL shall be the foot length.
 QCD shall be the clew diagonal.
 QLM shall be the distance between the half leech point and the throat point.